Privacy Notice Bitvavo

 - Personal data to the extent relevant to comply with Article 34 of the Dutch Money Laundering and Terrorist Financing (Prevention) Act (Wwft): 5 years after Bitvavo submitted a notification to the FIU.

-Bitvavo reserves the right to change the Privacy Notice at any time and under any condition.
-Any update of the Privacy Notice will apply after announcing the update on the website or any other official communication channel.
-If the change to the information is indicative of a fundamental change to the nature of the processing (e.g. enlargement of the categories of recipients or introduction of transfers to a third country) or if the change may be relevant to and impact upon you, Bitvavo will inform you of changes to the Privacy Notice, explicitly and effectively, well in advance of the change actually taking effect.
+Bitvavo may update this Privacy Notice.
+Any update of the Privacy Notice will apply after announcing the update on our website or any other official communication channel.
+If the change to the Privacy Notice concerns a fundamental change to the nature of the processing (e.g. a new category of sensitive data processed) or if the change may be relevant to and impact upon you, Bitvavo will inform you of changes to the Privacy Notice, explicitly and effectively, well in advance of the change actually taking effect.

-If you want to know more about Bitvavo’s Privacy Notice or have any questions or recommendations, please email Bitvavo’s Data Protection Officer at firstname.lastname@example.org.
+If you want to know more about Bitvavo’s Privacy Notice or have any questions or recommendations, please send an email to email@example.com or contact Bitvavo’s Data Protection Officer directly at firstname.lastname@example.org.
 Bitvavo will respond to your request as quickly as possible.